 There are two methods to build the baremetal images.
-One method is to compile the images in a standalone way which is described in Building the baremetal images from U-Boot source code on page 7.
+One method is to compile the images in a standalone way which is described in Building the baremetal images from U-Boot source code.
 The second method is to build the bare metal images using OpenIL framework, which is described in this section.